noahehall/theBookOfNoah/linux/cmdline.md

       - -s : send other signals using their name or number

+## VARIABLES
+  - Environment variables: store information about the shell session and the working environment
+  - Used to store data in memory
+  - Global vars: visible from the current shell session and from any spawned child subshells
+  - Local vars: available only in the shell that creates them
+  - variable arrays
+    - myvar=(one two three four)
+      - echo $myvar - one
+      - echo ${myvar[1]} - two
+      - echo ${myvar[2]} - three
+      - echo ${myvar[*]} - one two three four
+      - unset myvar[3] - deletes index 3
+      - unset myvar - deletes all values

+### important environment variables
+  - BASH_SUBSHELL `used at the end of a cmd/process-list to determine how many subshell(s) were created
+  - LS_COLORS: controls the color for different types of text displayed in a terminal emulator
+  - HISTISZE: how many cmds are kept in bash history
+  - PATH: defines the directories to be searched when looking for commands and programs
+    - `PATH=$PATH:some/new/dir` add a new directory containing applications
+      - be sure to export the new path var if you want it the modifications available in subshells
+      - `PATH=$PATH:.` include the current directory in your path
+  - BASH_ENV
+    - when the shell starts a non-interactive subshell process, it checks this environment variable for the startup file name to execute
+    - useful to set variables for shell scripts

+### BACKGROUND
+  - `myvar=myval` re/set a variable, no space around the `=`
+    - global vars: use uppercase
+    - local vars: use lowercase
+  - export myvar: converts a local variable to a global variable
+    - changing a global variable within a child shell does not affect the variables value in the parent shell

+### CMDS
+  - printenv prints ALL global environment variables
+  - printenv VAR prints the value of VAR
+  - echo $VAR prints the value of VAR but requires the `$`
+    - in general the `$` before a variable name allows the variable to be passed as a command parameter
+  - env prints global environment variables
+  - set prints local AND global variables
+  - unset VARNAME removes the variable

 # REGEX
 ## FILE GLOBBING
   -  e.g. ls -l my?script